github/choosealicense.com/README.md

 * `liability` - This license includes a limitation of liability.
 * `patent-use` -  This license explicitly states that it does NOT grant you any rights in the patents of contributors.
 * `warranty` - The license explicitly states that it does NOT provide any warranty.

-## License

-The content of this project itself is licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the underlying source code used to format and display that content is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).